uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/salaries-and-benefits.md

 ## Leading practitioners

-Leading practitioners share their skills with other teachers.
+A Leading Practitioner is an excellent and highly skilled teacher who consistently demonstrates the highest standards of classroom practice.
+They share their skills and experience through the coaching, mentoring and induction of teachers, including trainees and newly qualified teachers (NQTs).

 In this role you could earn between £42,402 and £72,480 depending on where you teach.

 * England and Wales (excluding London and fringes) - between £42,402 and £64,461
 * London fringe - between £43,570 and £65,631